TheDeanLab/COMPASS/docs/source/design_principles/design_process.rst

     * At the focus of our cylindrical lens, we want the beam spot size to stay under the size of our resonant galvo (12 mm diameter)
     * We need the focal distance between the cylindrical lens and the galvo mirror system to be greater than ~55 mm due to mechanical considerations of the mirror mount used
-    * We want to overfill our objective, (Reasoning behind overfilling objective) , resulting in a thinner light sheet width

 With these criteria in mind, we can calculate a theoretic estimate of what our beam size is after each of our lenses.
 We do this by considering every pair of lenses (i.e. Lens 1 & 2, Lens 2 & 3, ...) as a sort of 4F magnification system,